 I can hear, just not clearly.
 Do I have hearing loss?

-Hearing loss manifests in many different ways.
+Hearing loss is complicated because it involves not only the ears, but also the brain where sound is translated into meaningful words.
+It can manifest in many different ways with symptoms that vary between individuals.
 Hearing loss comes in all degrees from mild to profound.
-Unless you’re an audiologist, when you think of hearing loss, severe hearing loss or deafness probably come to mind.
+When you think of hearing loss, severe hearing loss or deafness probably comes to mind.
 But mild, moderate and high frequency hearing losses are actually much more common.
-With these hearing losses, the only symptom may be subtle difficulty with word understanding, especially in situations where there is competing noise.
+And, with these types of hearing losses, the only symptom may be difficulty with word understanding, especially in situations where there is competing noise.